RandyBrown12/Independent_Study/W5-6Notes/W5-6Lab.md

 ### Notes:

-You can lookup the tables in the database using the following command
+You can look up the tables in the database using the following command:

 ```
 kubectl exec -it flaskapp-backend -- psql -U randy-brown-pod -d randy-brown-pod-db